-Loonie dives below 74¢ as U.S. slaps Canada with softwood duties
+Loonie dives below 74¢ as U.S. slaps softwood duties on Canada

 Ms. Trinh, however, thinks the move in the currency is “overdone.”

-- Brent Jang, Adrian Morrow: U.S. imposing tariff on softwood exports
+- Brent Jang, Adrian Morrow: Ottawa, provinces to fight lumber tariffs

 - 'From tweaks to teats': Canada-U.S. trade tensions to mount